shivannis/xandr-docs-public/xandr-docs/articles/invest/additional-geo-restrictions-ali.md

 ---
 title: Microsoft Invest - Additional Geo Restrictions
 description: In this article, learn about the geographic targeting restrictions for impressions that the users are viewing.
-These restrictions make it easier to customize content delivery based on specific geographic criteria.
+These restrictions help in customizing content delivery.
 ---

 # Microsoft Invest - Additional Geo restrictions